bactopia/bactopia/docs/usage-basic.md

     ILLUMINA ACCESSIONS: 5 (./ena-accessions.txt)
     ```

+## `--cleanup_workdir`
+After you run Bactopia, you will notice a directory called `work`.
+This directory is where Nextflow runs all the processes and stores the intermediate files.
+After a process completes successfully, the appropriate results are pulled out and placed in the sample's result folder.
+The `work` directory can grow very large very quickly!
+Please keep this in mind when using Bactopia.
+To help prevent the build up of the `work` directory you can use `--cleanup_workdir` to delete intermediate files after a successful execution of Bactopia.

+!!! info "Bactopia and Bactopia Tools use separate `work` directories"
+    Inside the `work` directory there will be separate subfolders that correspond to a Bactopia run or a specific Bactopia Tool run.
+This allows you to more easily identify which are ok to delete.
+The `work` directory is always ok to delete after a successful run.

 ## `--cpus`
 At execution, Nextflow creates a queue and the number of slots in the queue is determined by the total number of cores on the system.
 So if you have a 24-core system, that means Nextflow will have a queue with 24-slots available.
 This feature kind of makes `--cpus` a little misleading.
 Typically when you give `--cpus` you are saying *"use this amount of cpus"*.
 But that is not the case for Nextflow and Bactopia.
 When you use `--cpus` what you are actually saying is *"for any particular task, use this amount of slots"*.
 Commands within a task processors will use the amount specified by `--cpus`.